-Requirements Details vs. Gantt Chart View
+Requirements Details versus Gantt Chart View

 There are two useful views to use when considering resources in the portfolio.
 The Gantt Chart view is similar to the Project Center view except that it illustrates a grouping of selected and unselected projects.
-One very useful column in this view is the “Has Resource Requirements” column.
-This will help you determine if a project was planned out with resources or without.
+One very useful column in this view is the “Has Resource Requirements” column, which will help you determine if a project was planned out with resources or without.
 How the project was planned may influence your resource decisions based on which projects will be impacted.

-The other view is the Requirements Details view which is a time-phased breakdown of resource needs by the Resource Role you specified earlier and by the selected versus unselected list of projects.
+The other view is the Requirements Details view, which is a timephased breakdown of resource needs by the Resource Role you specified earlier and by the selected versus unselected list of projects.
 An advantage to this view is that time periods where there is a shortage of resources will be highlighted.

-To display different resource display options click either the Gantt Chart button or the Requirements Details button in the Projects group (on the Resource Constraint Analysis page).
+To display different resource display options, click either the Gantt Chart button or the Requirements Details button in the Projects group (on the Resource Constraint Analysis page).

 General Settings

 After populating the enterprise resource pool, it will be necessary to fill in other fields of information about each resource.
 We are collectively calling these other fields of information “general settings.”
 The importance of addressing all of these settings now is that they will help to drive the features that use resources, such as time sheets.
-It will also complete the process of planning how each resource will be used throughout a collection of projects.
-To enhance the power of resource management in Project Server, we are going to explain some optional features and their usefulness.
+Completing these general settings will also complete the process of planning how each resource will be used throughout a collection of projects.
+To enhance the power of resource management in Project Server, we are going to explain some optional features and their uses.

-All of the items discussed below are found as follows:
+Optional features include:

+Resource Booking Type.
+When resources are assigned, you have the choice to make each assignment a committed or proposed assignment.
+Each organization can specify guidelines for the correct use of committed or proposed assignments but, in general, a committed resource is an assignment that is confirmed while a proposed assignment requires some type of approval process.
+Proposed assignments are not visible to the resource in PWA.
+Unless you choose to turn on proposed, only committed assignments display in PWA on the Resource Assignments or Resource Availability page available on the ribbon in the Resource Center.
+Even though a resource may be predefined with one option, you can change the resource booking type when the resource is assigned.

+In the Assignment Attributes section, under Default Booking Type, choose either Committed or Proposed.

+Timesheet Manager.
+By default, a resource will also be the timesheet manager.
+This means that unless this option is changed, resources can approve their own time sheets.
+If your organization wants to require a review of a time sheet before it is approved, change the timesheet manager.
+Reasons for a review may include simply to spot errors or to make sure individuals are charging their time against the correct project.
+A timesheet manager is also critical when you require approval for administrative time, such as sick time and holiday or vacation time.

+In the Assignment Attributes section, under Timesheet manager, click Browse to select the specific resource.

+Resource Assignment Owner.
+By default, a resource will also be the assignment owner.
+This means that a resource is responsible for updates on the task and will be the person logging into PWA to make changes.
+Reasons for changing the assignment owner may be if a personal assistant will be making the changes on PWA or if a resource is going to be unavailable because of a personal holiday or vacation.

+In the Assignment Attributes section, under Default Assignment Owner, click Browse to select the specific resource,